 And, remember that when you are on a family camping trip you are most likely going to have a store available if you need it.

 That’s it for now beautiful Keto People!
-I hope you have a wonderful Summer and fantastic camping stories to share in our Facebook Group!
+I hope you have a wonderful Summer and fantastic camping stories to share on our Facebook Page!

 And, don’t forget extra snacks for your best friend…